Marbled Japanese Pumpkin Bread

 If using a store-bought canned pumpkin, make sure it is pure pumpkin purée and not flavored pumpkin pie filling as this will alter the flavor and texture of the loaf.

-The squash variety and its cooking method will impact the water content of the purée and in turn the bake time.
+The squash variety and its cooking method will also impact the water content of the purée and in turn the bake time.
 Insert a cake tester or knife all the way into the bottom of the loaf after 75 minutes, and if it comes out with wet batter then the loaf is undercooked and needs more time in the oven.
 Keep in mind that your loaf may take longer to bake, and loosely tent the pan with aluminum foil if the top begins to over brown before the center or bottom are cooked through.
 The Marbled Japanese Pumpkin Bread is ready once the cake tester or knife comes out clean or with only a few moist crumbs.

 How to create the marble effect